 - Launch the Windows command prompt.
 Change the working directory to the one where you saved the installer binary, then run the following command:

 plesk-installer.exe --select-product-id=panel --select-release-latest --installation-type=recommended

-The installation will start automatically and the whole process will be from 30 mins to an hour.
-During the installation process, it will download the latest stable version of Plesk and all the needed components.
-It will also add all the patches and updates making the security and performance to be at a maximum.
+The installation will start automatically, and the whole process will be from 30 mins to an hour.
+It will download the latest stable version of Plesk and all the needed components during the installation process.
+It will also add all the patches and updates, ensuring the security and performance are at a maximum.